mstarLabs/pfSense/README.md

 # pfSense Setup

-This lab simulates a small business network environment using VirtualBox, pfSense, and multiple VLANs to isolate infrastructure, client, and server systems.
+This lab will go through the process of installing the pfSense firewall onto a machine and going through the setup for create the vlans and firewall rules for routing.

 ---